 This is a final group photo, with his holiness the Šajin Lama imitating rock star Grebenshchikov.

 What a day, what an evening!
-It is something you never forget.
+It is something you will never forget.

 During the two weeks I spent in Elista, Kirsan Ilyumzhinov was not present.
 He was away attending to political affairs — maybe playing chess against Muammar al-Gaddafi, or discussing policies with Vladimir Putin?
 No, wait, these pictures are from a few years later.

 In any case Ilyumzhinov returned to the venue of the Chess Candidates tournament just in time for the closing ceremony.

 After the closing ceremony Iljyumzhinov spent the evening until after midnight in his office in the central building, receiving visitors, who were lined up to meet and chat with him.

 When it was my turn I saw an exhausted Ilyumzhinov and said: “You are too tired to do an interview now, Kirsan!
 Maybe later.”
 He was grateful for this and asked when I was scheduled to leave.
 I told him it the day after tomorrow.

 The next morning, unannounced, I was picked up in a shiny white Rolls-Royce, with Kirsan Ilyumzhinov in it.
 “Let me show you Elista,” he said.
 We were accompanied by a security car.